 Hemric continued his ascent up the NASCAR ranks in 2017, moving into the Xfinity Series.
 During his two full-time NXS seasons, driving for Richard Childress Racing, Hemric scored a combined 23 top fives, 39 top 10s, five poles and an average finish of 11.1 in 66 starts.
 Hemric also qualified for the Championship 4 in each of his two seasons in the series, finishing fourth in 2017 and third in 2018.

 2018 also saw Hemric make his NASCAR Cup Series debut at Richmond Raceway.
 Hemric would go on to make an additional Cup start at the Charlotte Roval in 2018 before graduating to full-time Cup Series competition for Richard Childress Racing in 2019.
-The 2019 campaign for Hemric saw the rookie-driver earn a top-five result at Talladega as well as a pole position at Kansas, propelling the 28-year old to the 2019 Cup Series Rookie of the Year award.
+The 2019 campaign for Hemric saw the rookie-driver earn a top-five result at Talladega as well as a pole position at Kansas, propelling the then 28-year old to the 2019 Cup Series Rookie of the Year award.

 Hemric moved back to the Xfinity Series in 2020, driving a partial schedule for JR Motorsports.
 He racked up seven top-five and 12 top-10 finishes in his 21 starts with JRM, including four top-five finishes in his last five starts, all during the Xfinity Series playoffs.
 At the conclusion of the 2020 season, it was announced that Hemric would return to full-time competition in 2021, driving the No. 18 Toyota Joe Gibbs Racing in the Xfinity Series, where he would eventually be crowned the 2021 Xfinity Series Champion.